Visma-AutoPay/http-signatures/README.md

 #### Verifying signature

-Similar steps are needed when verifying signature.
+Similar steps are needed when verifying a signature.

 First, you can define required components and parameters.
 It's an optional step, needed only if some of them are actually required.